Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Star formation

-In Fig. \ref{fig:mmax} we show the relation between the highest initial stellar mass in a cluster and the cluster mass in the two simulations that include stellar winds.
-We stack clusters younger than 5 Myr in steps of 5 Myr, as the observed reference data are for young star clusters with estimated ages of up to 3 Myr.
-The observed data points have been taken from Table 1 of \citet{2006MNRAS.365.1333W} (see a list of references in the caption of Fig. \ref{fig:mmax}) and the observed relation with $m_\mathrm{*,max}\propto M_\mathrm{cluster}^{0.45}$ is from \citet{2003ASPC..287...65L}.
+In Fig. \ref{fig:mmax} we show the relation between the highest initial stellar mass and the cluster mass in the simulated clusters of the two simulations that include stellar winds.
+We stack clusters younger than \mbox{5 Myr} in steps of \mbox{5 Myr}, since observed reference data are for young star clusters with estimated ages of up to a few Myr.
+The observed data points have been taken from Table A1 of \citet{2013MNRAS.434...84W} and the observed relation with $m_\mathrm{*,max}\propto M_\mathrm{cluster}^{0.45}$ is from \citet{2003ASPC..287...65L}.
 The analytic estimate from \citet{2000ApJ...539..342E} with $m_\mathrm{*,max}\propto M_\mathrm{cluster}^{1/1.35}$ is recovered by integrating the high-mass end of a Salpeter IMF \citep{1955ApJ...121..161S}.
 More sophisticated models in \citet{2000ApJ...539..342E} (see also e.g. \citealt{2004MNRAS.348..187W, 2009ApJ...691..823H}) introduce an upper-limit cut-off towards higher stellar masses, to account for the fact that currently largest observed stellar masses are in the 100--200 \mdot{} range (e.g. \citealt{2016MNRAS.458..624C, 2018Sci...359...69S}).